Even- vs. Uneven-aged Reproduction Methods

 - the type of stand you want, given the species sought or uses intended

-- what biological or ecological limitations you will face in achieving the desired results
+- what physical or economic constraints you face in achieving the desired results

 - Return to Silviculture or to Uneven-aged Management